jon-wei/druid/docs/content/tutorials/tutorial-ingestion-spec.md

 ## Writing an ingestion spec

-When loading files into Druid, you will use Druid's [batch loading](../ingestion/native-batch.html) process.
-There's an example batch ingestion spec in `quickstart/wikipedia-index.json` that you can modify for your own needs.

-The most important questions are:
+When writing an ingestion spec, the most important questions are:

   * What should the dataset be called?
 This is the "dataSource" field of the "dataSchema".
   * Where is the dataset located?
 This configuration belongs in the "ioConfig".
 The specific configuration